Skip to content

 data class Registration(val identity: Identity, val clearance: Clearance)

-val result: Either<NonEmptyList<RegError>, Registration> = Async {
+val result: Either<NonEmptyList<RegError>, Registration> = accumulate {

 // Phase 1: validate basic fields in parallel, collect ALL errors